How it works

 Get it out — share or keep it

 Copy the itinerary into a text, email the budget, or publish the whole plan as a clean web page for people outside the Space.
-Everything stays in the app too — searchable, six months later, exactly as you left it.
+It all stays in the app too — searchable, six months later.

 Under the hood